BritishGeologicalSurvey/VIGIL/README.md

 	+ calculates the converted outputs at user's specified exceedance probabilities, time steps and vertical levels; these are stored in the folder output_ecdf
 	+ plot the converted outputs and those at selected exceedance probabilities at user's selectd time steps and vertical levels; the plots are stored in the folder graphical_outputs.
 The following flags control the execution of post_process.py:
-usage: post_process.py [-h] [-P PLOT] [-PE PLOT_EX_PROB] [-EX EX_PROB [EX_PROB ...]] [-T TIME_STEPS [TIME_STEPS ...]]
+usage: post_process.py [-h] [-P PLOT] [-ECDF CALCULATE_ECDF] [-PER PERSISTENCE] [-EX EX_PROB] [-T TIME_STEPS] [-L LEVELS] [-D DAYS_PLOT]
-                       [-L LEVELS [LEVELS ...]] [-D DAYS_PLOT [DAYS_PLOT ...]] [-C CONVERT] [-S SPECIES [SPECIES ...]] [-PER PERSISTENCE]
-                       [-N NPROC] [-M MODELS] [-MO MERGE_OUTPUTS] [-U UNITS] [-PL PLOT_LIMITS [PLOT_LIMITS ...]] [-TA TIME_AV]
+                       [-C CONVERT] [-S SPECIES] [-TS TRACKING_SPECIE] [-N NPROC] [-M MODELS] [-U UNITS] [-PL PLOT_LIMITS] [-PI PLOT_ISOLINES]
-		       [-OF OUTPUT_FORMAT] [-PT PLOT_TOPOGRAPHY] [-PR PLOT_RESOLUTION] [-TP TRACKING_POINTS]
+                       [-TA TIME_AV] [-OF OUTPUT_FORMAT] [-PT PLOT_TOPOGRAPHY] [-TI TOPOGRAPHY_ISOLINES] [-PR PLOT_RESOLUTION]
+                       [-TP TRACKING_POINTS]

-  -h, --help            show this help message and exit -P PLOT, --plot PLOT  True: Produce plots of the solutions.
-False: Do not
+  -h, --help            show this help message and exit -P PLOT, --plot PLOT  Produce plots of the solutions and probabilistic output (if activated).
+True/False (default: False) -ECDF CALCULATE_ECDF, --calculate_ecdf CALCULATE_ECDF
-                        produce plots
-  -PE PLOT_EX_PROB, --plot_ex_prob PLOT_EX_PROB
-                        True: Produce plots of the specified exceedance probabilities.
-False: Do not produce plots -EX EX_PROB [EX_PROB ...], --ex_prob EX_PROB [EX_PROB ...]
+                        Calculate the Empirical Cumulative Density Function of the solution and extrapolate solutions at user-defined exceedance probabilities.
+True/False (default: False) -PER PERSISTENCE, --persistence PERSISTENCE
+                        Calculate the persistence of the gas specie, i.e. the probability to be exposed to a gas species above specified concentration thresholds for times longer than the specified exposure times for those thresholds.
+Concentration thresholds and exposure times should be provided in gas_properties.csv.
+True/False (default: False) -EX EX_PROB, --ex_prob EX_PROB
-                        List of exceedance probabilities to be used for graphical output (comma separated values) -T TIME_STEPS [TIME_STEPS ...], --time_steps TIME_STEPS [TIME_STEPS ...]
+                        List of exceedance probabilities to be used for graphical output (default: ) -T TIME_STEPS, --time_steps TIME_STEPS
                         List of time steps to plot (integer >= 0).
-Type all to plot all the time steps (comma separated values) -L LEVELS [LEVELS ...], --levels LEVELS [LEVELS ...]
+Type all to plot all the time steps (default: ) -L LEVELS, --levels LEVELS
                         List of vertical levels (integer >= 1) to plot.
-Type all to plot all the levels (comma separated values) -D DAYS_PLOT [DAYS_PLOT ...], --days_plot DAYS_PLOT [DAYS_PLOT ...]
+Type all to plot all the levels (default: ) -D DAYS_PLOT, --days_plot DAYS_PLOT
                         List of days to plot (YYYYMMDD).
-Type all to plot all the days (comma separated values) -C CONVERT, --convert CONVERT
+Type all to plot all the days (default: ) -C CONVERT, --convert CONVERT
-                        If True, convert output concentration into other species listed with the command -S (--species) -S SPECIES [SPECIES ...], --species SPECIES [SPECIES ...]
+                        If True, convert output concentration into other species listed with the command -S (--species) (default: False)
+  -S SPECIES, --species SPECIES
-                        List of gas species (e.g. CO2) (comma separated values) -TS TRACKING_SPECIE, --tracking_specie TRACKING_SPECIE
+                        List of gas species (e.g. CO2) (default: )
+  -TS TRACKING_SPECIE, --tracking_specie TRACKING_SPECIE
-                        The original emitted specie that is tracked in the simulation -PER PERSISTENCE, --persistence PERSISTENCE
+                        The original emitted specie that is tracked in the simulation (default: None) -N NPROC, --nproc NPROC
-                        If True, calculate the persistence of the gas specie, i.e. the probability to be exposed to a gas specie above specified concentration thresholds for times longer than the specified exposure times for those thresholds.
-                        Concentration thresholds and exposure times should be provided in gas_properties.csv -N NPROC, --nproc NPROC
-                        Maximum number of allowed simultaneous processes -M MODELS, --models MODELS
+                        Maximum number of allowed simultaneous processes (default: 1) -M MODELS, --models MODELS
                         Model outputs to post-process.
-Options: disgas, twodee, all -U UNITS, --units UNITS
+Options: disgas, twodee, all (default: all) -U UNITS, --units UNITS
                         Gas concentration units.
-Possible options are: ppm, kg/m3 -PL PLOT_LIMITS [PLOT_LIMITS ...], --plot_limits PLOT_LIMITS [PLOT_LIMITS ...]
+Possible options are: ppm, kg/m3 (default: None) -PL PLOT_LIMITS, --plot_limits PLOT_LIMITS
                         Minimum and maximum value of concentration to display.
-If unspecified, they are obtained from all the outputs (comma separated values)
+If unspecified, they are obtained from all the outputs (default:
+                        )
   -PI PLOT_ISOLINES, --plot_isolines PLOT_ISOLINES
                         List of gas concentrations values to be used to draw isolines.
-Optional -TA TIME_AV, --time_av TIME_AV
+Optional (default: ) -TA TIME_AV, --time_av TIME_AV
                         Generate time-averaged outputs.
-Specify the time-averaging interval (in hours), or 0 for averaging over the whole duration
+Specify the time-averaging interval (in hours), or 0 for averaging over the whole duration (default: None)
   -OF OUTPUT_FORMAT, --output_format OUTPUT_FORMAT
                         Select format of the processed output files.
-Valid options are: GRD -PT PLOT_TOPOGRAPHY, --plot_topography PLOT_TOPOGRAPHY
+Valid options are: GRD (default: GRD) -PT PLOT_TOPOGRAPHY, --plot_topography PLOT_TOPOGRAPHY
                         Plot topography layer (True or False).
-Warning, it can be time-consuming!
-  -TI TOPOGRAPHY_ISOLINES, --topography_isolines TOPOGRAPHY_ISOLINES
+Warning, it can be time-consuming! (default: False) -TI TOPOGRAPHY_ISOLINES, --topography_isolines TOPOGRAPHY_ISOLINES
-                        Topography height a.s.l. contour lines spatial resolution (in m).
-Used only if -PT True -PR PLOT_RESOLUTION, --plot_resolution PLOT_RESOLUTION
+                        Topography height contour lines spatial resolution (in m a.s.l.).
+Used only if -PT True (default: 100)
+  -PR PLOT_RESOLUTION, --plot_resolution PLOT_RESOLUTION
-                        Specify plot resolution in dpi -TP TRACKING_POINTS, --tracking_points TRACKING_POINTS
+                        Specify plot resolution in dpi (default: 600) -TP TRACKING_POINTS, --tracking_points TRACKING_POINTS
-                        Extrapolate gas concentration at locations specified in the file tracking_points.txt
+                        Extrapolate gas concentration at locations specified in the file tracking_points.txt (default: False)

 ```

 ### Dependencies and installation instructions